infinitydaemon/OpSec-Kernel/Documentation/admin-guide/mm/numa_memory_policy.rst

 2) examination of the policy to determine the policy mode and associated node or node lists, if any, for page allocation.
 This is considered a "hot path".
-Note that for MPOL_BIND, the "usage" extends across the entire allocation process, which may sleep during page reclamation, because the BIND policy nodemask is used, by reference, to filter ineligible nodes.
+Note that for MPOL_BIND, the "usage" extends across the entire allocation process, which may sleep during page reclaimation, because the BIND policy nodemask is used, by reference, to filter ineligible nodes.

 We can avoid taking an extra reference during the usages listed above as